Kusari-fundo: The weight (fundo)

 The weight attached to each end of the chain could have many different sizes and shapes.
 The weights usually exactly matched each other in size and shape.
 On some of the related chain-and-weight weapons, the weights could be completely different from each other, with one weight much longer than the other, like a handle on one end, or one weight could be round while the other weight could be rectangular.
 Weight shapes include round, hexagonal, or rectangular.
 The weight could be fairly light or quite heavy, with the typical weight ranging from 2 ounces (56 grams) to 4 ounces (112 grams).

 Use

 The use of the kusari-fundo was taught in several different schools, or ryū (流), as a hidden or concealed weapon and also as a self-defense weapon.
-The kusari-fundo was useful when carrying a sword was not allowed or impractical, and samurai police of the Edo period would often use a kusari-fundo as one of their non lethal arresting weapons.
+The kusari-fundo was useful when carrying a sword was not allowed or impractical, and samurai police of the Edo period would often use a kusari-fundo as one of their non-lethal arresting weapons.

 History

 There are several chain and weight weapons.
-One type known as a konpi is mentioned in manuscripts as far back as the Nanbokucho period (1336-1392).
+One type known as a konpi is mentioned in manuscripts as far back as the Nanboku-chō period (1336–1392).

-Masaki Tarodayu Dannoshin Toshiyoshi (1689-1776), founder of the Masaki ryū, is said to have developed a version of the kusari-fundo while serving Lord Toda, as a bloodless weapon that could be used to defend the grounds of Edo castle.
+Masaki Tarōdayū Dannoshin Toshiyoshi (1689–1776), founder of the Masaki-ryū, is said to have developed a version of the kusari-fundo while serving Lord Toda, as a bloodless weapon that could be used to defend the grounds of Edo Castle.